Discharge of patients into care homes without testing ‘unlawful’ – High Court

 Cathy Gardner, whose father Michael Gibson died, and Fay Harris, whose father Donald died, both from Covid-19, partially succeeded in their claims against the then health secretary and Public Health England.

-When the pandemic hit in early 2020, hospital patients were discharged into care homes without testing, with Government documents showing there was no requirement for this until mid-April.
+When the pandemic hit in early 2020, hospital patients were discharged into care homes without testing, despite growing awareness of the risk of asymptomatic transmission, with Government documents showing there was no requirement for this until mid-April.

 Bereaved families and care groups said the ruling proves the “protective ring” then health secretary Matt Hancock said had been put around care homes was “non-existent” and residents were “abandoned”.